JeremyTallant/deep-learning-challenge/README.md

    * What variable(s) should be removed from the input data because they are neither targets nor features?

-   As part of the preprocessing phase for our analysis, we have identified that the EIN or Employee Identification Number does not contain relevant information for our predictive model.
-As such, we will exclude this variable from our feature and target selection, as it is not pertinent to our analysis.
+   As part of the preprocessing phase for the analysis, I have identified that the EIN or Employee Identification Number does not contain relevant information for our predictive model.
+As such, I excluded this variable from the feature and target selection, as it is not pertinent to the analysis.

 <img width="1214" alt="Screenshot 2023-03-03 at 5 39 43 PM" src="https://user-images.githubusercontent.com/112406455/222855344-3e17fc01-362e-4df1-8a58-ebcd56c34d98.png">